Samosa Or How To Make Samosa Recipe

 by Tarla Dalal

-- Combine all the ingredients in a bowl and knead into a stiff dough using enough water.
+- To make the samosa dough, combine all the ingredients in a bowl and knead into a stiff dough using enough water.
 Cover the dough with a dish or a wet muslin cloth and keep aside for 10 to 15 minutes.

-- Heat the oil in a non-stick pan and add the cumin seeds.
+- To make the samosa stuffing, heat the oil in a non-stick pan and add the cumin seeds.

 - When the seeds crackle, add the asafoetida and ginger-green chilli paste and sauté on a medium flame for a few seconds.